FHantke/brave-browser-wiki/Wayback-Machine-Infobar.md

 When a user chooses to query for earlier copies of the resource, Brave transmits the original resource URL to the Wayback Machine service for lookup (see *Resource Lookup* below).
 The user is informed whether copies of the requested resource exist, and can then decide if they would like to browse those copies.

-Wayback Machine support can be enabled/disabled from within the Brave's Settings (`brave://settings/braveHelpTips/`).
+Wayback Machine support can be controlled from within the Brave's Settings (`brave://settings/braveHelpTips/`).

 ## Observed Domain Patterns